 Search-TTA: A Multimodal Test-Time Adaptation Framework for Visual Search in the Wild

-1National University of Singapore, 2University of Toronto, 3IIT-Dhanbad, 4Singapore Technologies Engineering
+1National University of Singapore, 2University of Toronto,

 Abstract

-To address these challenges, we introduce Search-TTA, a multimodal test-time adaptation framework that can accept text and/or image input.
-First, we pretrain a remote sensing image encoder to align with CLIP’s visual encoder to output probability distributions of target presence used for visual search.
+To perform outdoor autonomous visual navigation and search, a robot may leverage satellite imagery as a prior map.
+This can help inform high-level search and exploration strategies, even when such images lack sufficient resolution to allow for visual recognition of targets.
+However, there are limited training datasets of satellite images with annotated targets that are not directly visible.
+Furthermore, approaches which leverage large Vision Language Models (VLMs) for generalization may yield inaccurate outputs due to hallucination, leading to inefficient search.
+To address these challenges, we introduce Search-TTA, a multimodal test-time adaptation framework with a flexible plug-and-play interface compatible with various input modalities (e.g. image, text, sound) and planning methods.
+First, we pretrain a satellite image encoder to align with CLIP's visual encoder to output probability distributions of target presence used for visual search.
 Second, our framework dynamically refines CLIP’s predictions during search using a test-time adaptation mechanism.
-Through a feedback loop inspired by Spatial Poisson Point Processes, gradient updates (weighted by uncertainty) are used to correct (potentially inaccurate) predictions and improve search performance.
-To validate Search-TTA's performance, we curate a visual search dataset based on internet-scale ecological data.
-We find that Search-TTA improves planner performance by up to 9.7%, particularly in cases with poor initial CLIP predictions.
-It also achieves comparable performance to state-of-the-art VLMs.
-Finally, we deploy Search-TTA on a real UAV via hardware-in-the-loop testing, by simulating its operation within a large-scale simulation.
+Through a novel feedback loop inspired by Spatial Poisson Point Processes, uncertainty-weighted gradient updates are used to correct potentially inaccurate predictions and improve search performance.
+To train and evaluate Search-TTA, we curate AVS-Bench, a visual search dataset based on internet-scale ecological data that contains up to 380k training and 8k validation images (in- and out-domain).
+We find that Search-TTA improves planner performance by up to 30.0%, particularly in cases with poor initial CLIP predictions due to limited training data.
+It also performs comparably with significantly larger VLMs, and achieves zero-shot generalization to unseen modalities.
+Finally, we deploy Search-TTA on a real UAV via hardware-in-the-loop testing, by simulating its operation within a large-scale simulation that provides onboard sensing.

 BibTeX